-Storm Inlet Protection Description: Inst Description: Install filter sock around storm inlet to remove sediment from runoff before entry into the existing or proposed storm sewer system.
-Installation See Erosion Control Plans and Details in Appendix A. Maintenance Clean, or remove and replace, the inlet protection measures as sediment Requirements s accumulates, the filter becomes clogged, and/or performance is compromised.
+Storm Inlet Protection Description: Install filter sock around storm inlet to remove sediment from runoff before entry into the existing into the existing or proposed storm sewer system.
+Installation See Erosion Control Plans and Details in Appendix A. Maintenance Requirements Requirements compromised.
 Where there is evidence of sediment accumulation adjacent to the inlet protection measure, remove the deposited sediment by the end of the same business day in which it is found or by the end of the following business day if removal by the same business day is not feasible.
-Design See Erosion Control Plans and Details in Appendix A. Specifications
+Design Specifications See Erosion Control Plans and Details in Appendix A.